Author: Pattie Larson, LVT

 - Have you taken your pet outside recently?

-- Did you recently move your pet’s habitat to a different area of your home?
+- Did you recently move your pet’s habitat to a different area of the home?

 - Are you using any new cleaning products, detergents, or personal products?

-- Have you welcomed a new pet to your family?
+- Have you welcomed a new pet to the family?

-- Is your pet currently taking any medications?
-If so, what are they?
+6) Is your pet currently taking any medications?
+What are they?

 Your veterinarian may recommend a trial period of removing an item or product to see if the symptoms improve.
 This is particularly common for suspected food allergies.